-The clause also provides the right to “a speedy and public , by an impartial jury of the State and district wherein the crime shall have been committed”.
-This mention of an impartial jury is crucial as they would have to be convinced of the suspect’s guilt.
+The clause also provides the right to “a speedy and public , by an impartial jury of the State and district wherein the shall have been committed.”
+This mention of an impartial jury is crucial as they must be convinced of the suspect’s .

 The 14th Amendment.